emc-openstack/vnx-direct-driver/README_FC.md

 * The number of snap-copy volume created from a single source volume is limited to 255 at one point in time.
-* The source volume which has snap-copy volume can not be deleted.
-* The source volume which has snap-copy volume can not be migrated.
+* The source volume which has snap-copy volume can not be deleted/migrated.
 * snapcopy volume will be change to full-copy volume after host-assisted or storage-assisted migration.
 * snapcopy volume can not be added to consisgroup because of VNX limitation.

+## Asynchronous migration support

+* Metadata Key: `async_migrate`
+* Possible Values:
+    * `True` or `true`
+    * `False` or `false`
+* Default: `False`

+Currently VNX Cinder driver leverages LUN migration when creating a copied volume.
+By default, user may need to wait a long time before the volume to be `available` for other operations.

+Now user can add `--metadata async_migrate=true` when creating copied volume, which makes the volume `available` before LUN migration completes.
+Examples:

+        cinder create --source-volid <source-void> --name "cloned_volume" --metadata async_migrate=True

+or

+        cinder create --snapshot-id <snapshot-id> --name "vol_from_snapshot" --metadata async_migrate=True

+__Constraints:__

+* Source volume and the copied volume cannot be deleted/migrated/retyped before migration completes on VNX.

 ##  Volume number threshold